aarnphm/tinymorph/docs/content/HazardAnalysis/HazardAnalysis.md

   connection.
 - Uptime and performance of servers must be reliable during high traffic usage.

-> [!danger] Potential Hazard
->
-> - SLO and SLA are not met, leading to certain rollbacks and downtime

 #### 3.2.2 File system operations

 - File system operations are critical for `tinymorph` to function properly, where it allows users to include files as context or saving their progress.

-> [!danger] Potential Hazard
->
-> - network outages would render `tinymorph` unable to save or load files.

 ### 3.3 Components outside the boundary